Tensor Graphical Lasso (TeraLasso): Appendix outline

+This supplement is organized as follows.
+Sections \ref{supp:algo}-\ref{supp:addlExp} focus on the implementation and numerical convergence of the TeraLasso algorithm and Sections \ref{app:DO}-\ref{supp:conv} focus on theory and proofs of convergence.
+Section \ref{supp:algo} presents the algorithm for TeraLasso with nonconvex regularization and describes additional properties of the TeraLasso algorithm, including a discussion of the choice of step size, decomposition of the gradient update, and proof of joint convexity of the objective.
+Section \ref{supp:addlExp} presents additional numerical experiments, including convergence of the nonconvex algorithm, larger scale TG-ISTA convergence experiments, additional discussion comparing the fit of the TeraLasso model to the wind speed data, and a discussion of the geometric differences between the Gemini and TeraLasso objectives.

-Additional discussion comparing the fit of the TeraLasso model to the wind speed data is in Section \ref{supp:fit}, comparing to several other possible estimators.
-Section 12 and Appendix \ref{App:Ident} detail properties of the Kronecker sum and the Kronecker sum subspace $\mathcal{K}_{\mathbf{p}}$.
-Proof of the main Frobenius norm theorem and of the spectral norm theorem are in Sections \ref{app:Pf} and \ref{app:spec} respectively, with the concentration bounds proven in Section 15.
-Section \ref{supp:algo} provides additional details of the TeraLasso algorithm, including the choice of step size, decomposition of the gradient update, and proof of joint convexity of the objective.
-Section \ref{supp:conv} presents and proves theorems on the geometrical convergence of the TG-ISTA algorithm.
+We then proceed to the convergence analysis.
+Section \ref{app:DO} describes properties of the Kronecker sum and the Kronecker sum subspace $\mathcal{K}_{\mathbf{p}}$ that are needed for the remainder of the discussion.
+Proof of the main Frobenius norm theorem and of the spectral norm theorem are in Section \ref{app:Pf}, with the concentration bounds proven in Section \ref{App:Conc}.
+Section \ref{app:NonConv} proves the result on nonconvex regularization, and Section \ref{supp:conv} presents and proves theorems on the geometrical convergence of the TG-ISTA algorithm.
+Relevant properties and identities relating to the space $\mathcal{K}_{\mathbf{b}}$ spanned by Kronecker sum matrices are contained in Appendix \ref{App:Ident}, and a discussion of the case where the diagonal elements of $\Omega$ are known is given in Appendix \ref{app:B}.